-DOES has served more than 130,000 residents, many of whom have come through the doors of an American Job Center and were connected to workforce training or employment opportunities.
-In 2018, DOES introduced DC Talent Leaders, a new arm of the summer youth employment program that gives participants ages 18 to 24 a fair shot at a sustainable career, while expanding the pool of host employers.
-DOES developed new initiatives such as the Transitional Residential Housing Program that allows homeless residents who have secured and maintained stable employment after exiting one of our locally-funded workforce programs receive financial support to secure permanent, long-term housing.
-DOES also improved and expanded existing programs such as Apprenticeship DC and Learn.
-Earn.
-Advance, and Prosper (L.E.A.P.) where participants earn a wage while receiving on-the-job training.
+DOES has served more than 100,000 residents, many of whom have come through the doors of an American Job Center (AJC) and were connected to workforce training or employment opportunities.
+In 2018, we introduced D.C.
+Talent Leaders, a new arm of the summer youth employment program that gives participants ages 18 to 24 a fair shot at a sustainable career, while expanding the pool of host employers.
+We developed new initiatives such as the Transitional Residential Program (TRP) that provides housing insecure residents, who have secured and maintained stable employment after exiting one of our locally-funded workforce programs, financial support to secure permanent, long-term housing.
+We also improved and expanded existing programs such as ApprenticeshipD.C. and the Learn, Earn, Advance, and Prosper (LEAP) program, where participants earn a wage while receiving on-the-job training.

-As the District continues to experience an economic boost, our focus shifted towards the business community, giving employers the opportunity to foster a public-private partnership with DOES supporting communities in which businesses are developing.
+As the District's economy grows, engaging the business community and building meaningful public-private partnerships will be one of our top priorities.
 By hosting hiring and recruitment fairs with our business partners, DOES has taken proactive steps to allow access to the District's human capital of skilled and trained residents.
-DOES was also charged with creating a hub that would prepare District workers for jobs in the infrastructure industry by 2021.
-Three years ahead of schedule, DOES opened the DC Infrastructure Academy (DCIA).
-DOES, launched the 1,000 Opportunities Initiative in partnership with the Deputy Mayor for Public Safety and Justice, the Deputy Mayor for Greater Economic Opportunity and the Office of the City Administrator, DOES connected residents in communities hardest hit by violence and unemployment to employment and job training opportunities.
+We were also charged with creating a hub that would prepare District workers for jobs in the infrastructure industry by 2021 and, three years ahead of schedule, we opened the D.C.
+Infrastructure Academy (DCIA).
+In partnership with the Deputy Mayor for Public Safety and Justice, the Deputy Mayor for Greater Economic Opportunity and the Office of the City Administrator, we launched the 1,000 Opportunities Initiative to connect residents in communities hardest hit by violence and unemployment to employment and job training opportunities.

 Since January 2015, 43,600 new jobs have been added to the economy in the District of Columbia and nearly 26,000 D.C. residents gained employment.
-The total number of unemployed D.C. residents decreased by 6,300 people with an average weekly median duration of unemployment for Blacks that has also decreased by 22 weeks.
+The total number of unemployed D.C. residents decreased by 6,300.
 The unemployment rate in Wards 7 and 8 decreased by 4.6 percentage points and 4.7 percentage points respectively.
-As of December

-2018, Wards 7 and 8 experienced the lowest unemployment rates ever recorded at 8.3 percent and 11.4 percent respectively, and more than 60, 000 Washingtonians served through DOES have earned more than 1.3 billion dollars.
+As of December 2018, Wards 7 and 8 experienced the lowest unemployment rates ever recorded at 8.3 percent and 11.4 percent respectively.

 Our approach has been in alignment with Mayor Muriel Bowser's vision of providing residents a fair shot at economic prosperity.
-By offering a variety of employment and workforce training programs, DOES is able to amplify the Bowser Administration's message of inclusiveness.
+By offering a variety of employment and workforce training programs, DOES continues to amplify the Bowser Administration's message of inclusiveness.
 Young Washingtonians, seniors, returning citizens, underemployed individuals and those who face challenges to employment are able to use DOES as a resource and a pipeline to be placed on the pathway to the middle class.